-In our last financial year in 2012, BRC paid out a total dividend of 1.00 Singapore cent per ordinary share.
-This year, given BRC's exceptional performance, we will like to propose a final dividend payout of 1.20 Singapore cents per ordinary share, including a special dividend of 0.40 Singapore cents per ordinary share.
-Together with the interim dividend of 0.50 Singapore cents per ordinary share, total dividend proposed for the year is 1.70 Singapore cents per ordinary share.
+In our last financial year in 2013, BRC paid out a total dividend of 1.70 Singapore cents per ordinary share, including a special dividend of 0.40 Singapore cents per ordinary share.
+This year, in view of the still decent profits earned, we will like to propose a final dividend payout of 0.80 Singapore cents per ordinary share.
+Together with the interim dividend of 0.50 Singapore cents per ordinary share, total dividend proposed for the year is 1.30 Singapore cents per ordinary share.

-Last but not least, as Chairman, I will like to take this chance to give thanks to our shareholders, customers, bankers, business associates and suppliers for their unwavering support of BRC.
-I will also like to express my appreciation to the management and staff of BRC for their hard work and commitment, and to my fellow members of the Board of Directors for their guidance and support.
+Finally, as Chairman of the Board of Directors of BRC Asia Limited, I will like to take this opportunity to thank our shareholders, customers, bankers, business associates, suppliers and vendors for their steadfast support of BRC.
+Last but not least, I will also like to give thanks to management and staff of BRC for their effort and dedication, and to fellow Board members for their counsel and support.